 TIP #4: If it has been raining a lot, as it often does in Vancouver in winter, wear boots or other waterproof footwear.
 The pathways are paved, but there can be puddles.

-TIP #5: If you’re paying for the night train in years when it runs, don’t go at the very start before it gets dark.
+TIP #5: If you plan to ride the train at night, don’t go at the very start before it gets dark.
 The lights are what makes the ride so special.

 Burn Fund Video